Ehsan138/1800_202230_DTC13/README.md

 ## General Info

-This browser based web application to ...
+This browser based web application belongs to ...

 * Hi my name is Annette.
 I'm excited about this project because we can make our own app! :)
 * Hi my name is Ehsan, and I'm excited about this project.
 * Hi my name is jaskarn, and I'm excited about this project.

+Our app in a nutshell: Our team is developing a web application to help people who have difficulties managing their habits by providing helpful features, such as reminders and stats based on users' data.

 ## Technologies